johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 : Determines which devices, interfaces and/or flows are impacted.

 FEATURE-DISCARD-RATE:
-: The rate and/or magnitude of the discards which helps determine the scale of the impact and urgency of the required action.
+: The rate and/or magnitude of the discards, indicating the severity and urgency of the problem.

 FEATURE-DISCARD-DURATION:
-: The duration of the discards which helps distinguish temporary from persistent issues.
+: The duration of the discards which helps to distinguish transient from persistent issues.

 FEATURE-DISCARD-CLASS:
-: The type or class of discards, which is crucial for selecting the correct type of mitigation - for example:
+: The type or class of discards, which is crucial for selecting the appropriate of mitigation - for example:
   * Error discards may require taking faulty components out of service
   * No-buffer discards may require traffic redistribution
   * Policy discards typically require no automated action